Operation of Residential Irrigation Timers

 GPM = individual nozzle flow rate (gpm)

-The application rate for each irrigation zone can be determined from flow meter records.
-If a separate irrigation meter is not installed (which is typical on most homes), the utility meter must be used for this method.
-To use the utility meter, conduct the test when water is not being used in the home.
-If a separate irrigation meter is available, household water use does not have to be considered for the test.
+The quickest and simplest method to measure the actual application rate for each irrigation zone can be determined by running a zone for a specific amount of time, and measuring the area that is irrigated (see example below).
+If a separate irrigation meter is not installed (which is typical on most homes), the utility meter should be employed, but only when water is not being used in the home.
+If a separate irrigation meter is available, household water use will not affect the calculations.
 If a well is used to supply the irrigation system, then a meter must be installed after the pump to use this method.

-Example: The meter reading prior to irrigation of a single zone was 1895750 gallons and after irrigation the meter reading was 1900600 gallons.
-The amount of water used during the irrigation cycle was 1900600-1897750 = 2850 gallons.
-The irrigation time for the zone was 2.5 hours (2.5 hours * 60 = 150 minutes).
-The irrigated area is approximately square and was known to be approximately 6750 ft2.
+The meter reading before irrigating a single zone was 1000 gallons and the meter reading after irrigating was 1080 gallons.
+The amount of water used during the irrigation cycle was 1080 – 1000 = 80 gallons.
+The irrigation time for the zone was 2 minutes.
+The irrigated area is approximately square and approximately 2000 ft2.
 Now the average application rate for the irrigated zone can be calculated by Equation 3.

 Equation 3.